comphilip/koreader-wiki/install/Installation-on-Kobo-devices.md

 - Extract the `koreader` folder of the zip into the `.adds` directory of your device (a directory which may just have been created by KFMon's archive).
 - Eject & unplug your device.
 Nickel should then appear to be processing a book, before restarting to process an update.

-You'll then be able to simply select the KOReader icon in your Home or your Library to launch KOReader!
+You'll then be able to simply tap the KOReader icon in your Home or your Library to launch KOReader!

 **NB:** You can also use a safe implementation of [fmon](https://github.com/baskerville/fmon) instead of KFMon, if you so desire.
 More detailed instructions on how to do so are available [here](https://github.com/koreader/koreader/blob/master/platform/kobo/fmon/README.txt#L12).